Taylor rolls on tour: Slow drift of turbulent large-scale structures in flows with continuous symmetries: Discontinuous phase transition

-To examine the nature of the phase transition, we now compare spatial and temporal Fourier spectra from sub- and super critical domains (Fig.~\ref{fig:spectraCompare}).
-For $\Gamma=8$, the axial Fourier spectrum of $u_r$ presents discrete peaks at wavelength $\lambda_z=2d$ and its harmonics only (Fig.~\ref{fig:spectraCompare}a).
-This implies that the flow state consists of four perfectly synchronised replicas of one pair of Taylor rolls.
+The dependence of the diffusion coefficient on the domain size is shown in figure~\ref{fig:phaseTransitionDiffusion}.
+Our data suggest a divergence of $D_R$ near a critical point, $\Gamma_c=\num{9.99}$, followed by a monotonous decrease as $\Gamma$ increases.
+To examine the nature of this discontinuous transition, we compare spatial and temporal Fourier spectra from sub- and super-critical domains (figure~\ref{fig:spectraCompare}).
+For $\Gamma =\num{8}$, the axial spectrum of $u_r$ presents discrete peaks at wavelength $\lambda_z=2d$ and its harmonics only (figure~\ref{fig:spectraCompare}a).
+This implies that the flow state consists of four perfectly synchronised copies of one pair of Taylor rolls.
 In fact, when comparing this state to those obtained for $\Gamma\in\{2,4\}$, the same Nusselt numbers ($\langle\NuS\rangle=\num{12.82476}$) and spectra (not shown) are recovered.
-However, the temporal dynamics of the Taylor rolls is clearly chaotic, since the temporal spectra of both, the \NuS signal (not shown) and the kinetic energy in the dominant wavelength ($\lambda_z=2d$), are continuously excited (Fig.~\ref{fig:spectraCompare}b).
-By contrast, the flow states obtained for $\Gamma\ge\num{10}$ additionally exhibit continuously excited spatial spectra (Fig.~\ref{fig:spectraCompare}a).
-A similar transition from temporal to spatio-temporal chaos has been reported before for mechanically~\citep{Avila2007} and magnetically~\citep{Guseva2015} forced TCF.
-Note, that the transition is also reflected in the mean Nusselt number, but only in the third digit ($\langle\NuS\rangle=\num{12.78}\pm\num{0.04}$ for all $\Gamma$).
-What is remarkable here is that the onset of spatio-temporal chaos coincides with the onset of large-scale drifts of the roll pattern.
-For $\Gamma>\Gamma_c$ the temporal spectra exhibit two dominant time scales, which clearly separate the fast (turbulent) fluctuations from the much slower drift dynamics of the Taylor rolls (Fig.~\ref{fig:spectraCompare}b).
-The latter is associated to nonlinear interactions of the wavelength $\lambda_z\approx\num{2}d$ with other modes, which together excite the fundamental wavelength $\lambda_z=L_z$.
-We note that, whilst much effort has been dedicated to remove drifts in the analysis of turbulent dynamics in wall-bounded flows \citep[\eg][]{Willis2013, Budanur2015}, here the onset of spatio-temporal chaos appears intrinsically linked to the slow, erratic drift dynamics.
+By contrast, the states obtained for $\Gamma\ge\num{10}$ exhibit continuous spatial spectra (\eg $\Gamma =\num{24}$ in figure~\ref{fig:spectraCompare}a), indicating spatial defects in the roll structure; \ie there are no identical rolls in the entire stack.
+A similar transition to spatio-temporal chaos was reported before for axially oscillated \citep{Avila2007} and hydromagnetic \citep{Guseva2015} TCF.
+For both, however, no slow large-scale drift of the roll patterns was reported, possibly due to much shorter simulation times.